excelsky/msan622/homework4/README.md

 ## Discussion ##

-I chose a dataset of blah blah
+I chose a dataset of *The Gettysburg Address* by Abraham Lincoln.
+By then, there was no method to record his speech.
+So there were five different copies of his speech.
+All of these copies named after the people who first received them: Bliss, Nicolay, Hay, Everett, and Bancroft.
+Those copies are slightly different.
+I found that Nicolay's copy is the most different as I will explain further later.

 I chose both **Option 1: Using GGPlot2** and **Option 2: Using WordCloud** to generate **three text visualizations**.
+Actually, I generated more than three text visualizations.
+I have **three text visualizations**.

+First, I imported *The Gettysburg Address* from a website called *[The Gettysburg Address]*(http://www.abrahamlincolnonline.org/lincoln/speeches/gettysburg.htm).
+I copied and pasted all the five versions and saved them into five *txt* files with *UTF-* encoding.

 My lie factor, data-ink ratio, and data density are blah blah.

-First, I imported `movies` and `EuStockMarkets` and munged in accordance with the homework instruction.

 - **Plot 1: Word Cloud.**
 I followed one of the color rules; never use more colors than can be stored in short-term